rbreu/gimp-memetools/README.md

 ![GIF export](images/gif_export.png "GIF export")

-Make that the option *As Animation* is checked.
+Make sure that the option *As Animation* is checked.
 Then make sure that the options "Use delay entered above for all frames" and "Use disposal entered above for all frames" are **not** checked since that would override the frame rate calculations the plugin did.